Charles Scott Napier: Early life

 Charles Scott Napier was born in India on 3 February 1899, the oldest of the two sons of Archibald Scott Napier, a civil engineer, and his wife Katherine Edith née Liveing.
 He was sent to England and educated at Springfield Park School, Horsham, and Wellington College, Berkshire, where he earned a Prize Cadetship granting entry to the Royal Military Academy, Woolwich in 1915.

-Great War
+First World War

 On graduation, Napier was commissioned as a second lieutenant in the Royal Engineers on 26 May 1916, during the First World War.
 At the age of 17, he was too young to send overseas, so he attended a short course at the School of Mechanical Engineers, and was posted to Eastern Command.
 He was promoted to lieutenant on 26 November 1917, and when he reached the age of nineteen, was sent to India, from whence he joined the Egyptian Expeditionary Force in October 1918.